aoijs/website/docs/guide/extras/sharding.md

 ```

 {% hint style="danger" %}
-Sharding can lead to high ping/response time and depending your host, can use a lot of memory and disk space.
+Sharding can lead to high ping/response time and depending your host, can use a lot of memory and disk space
 {% endhint %}